 What are ‘visibly distinct’ markings?

-Vehicle manufacturers may consider that existing road-marking, marker and sign standards are all that is needed for autonomous vehicles to perform safely and efficiently, provided the minimum standards are enforced.
+Vehicle manufacturers may consider that existing road-marking, reflective pavement markings (RPMs) / road studs and sign standards are all that is needed for autonomous vehicles to perform safely and efficiently, provided the minimum standards are enforced.
 The standards CEN EN1436 and ASTM E 1710 were created to assess the night-time visibility of road markings.
 Road markings that adhere to these standards are visibly distinct in daytime and night-time driving.
 Certified retroreflectometers are necessary to check the retroreflectivity of road markings.

 Markings, like everything on a road surface, are subject to wear and tear caused by traffic and environmental conditions.
 The constantly changing condition means it is often difficult and time-consuming to monitor their quality.
 To maintain accurate maps of road-marking quality will require road authorities and road maintenance companies to perform regular periodic surveys, perhaps several times a year.
 When autonomous vehicle manufacturers finally decide upon the quality and visibility of road markings necessary for safe passage, these road-marking maps will have to be maintained (this will probably be mandated by the regulating authority).